 3. Technical interface with Synthesis, either directly or helping me understand how to work with them effectively.

 4. Help to better monetize the blog.
 As I mentioned, the costs of operating it are rising.
-While I’ve added Adsense and have a couple of affiliate programs with Betterment and Republic Wireless, I don’t really understand how these things work and how they might work better for me.
+While I’ve added Adsense and have a couple of affiliate programs with Betterment and Empower, I don’t really understand how these things work and how they might work better for me.
 Or if there are other options that might work better still.

 This is further complicated by the fact there are many ways to monetize that don’t serve my readers and which I am therefore unwilling to adopt.
 Here the reader will always come first and anyone wanting to help in this regard should be on board with this ethic.